Parents whose five neglected children were found malnourished, unwashed and infested with lice and fleas have been jailed.

 Police visiting the home found their bedrooms stinking of urine and animal faeces, with dirty clothing on the floors and stale food in the kitchen.

-The parents were jailed for child neglect.
 Photos taken by officers showed mould on the wall of a bedroom and ivy growing inside where it had crept in through a window.

 Two children old enough to be toilet-trained were still in nappies and the mother tried to treat head lice with mayonnaise, the court heard.